erlang/erlide_eclipse/plugins/org.erlide.help/articles/eclipse/developer/3b0_Building-and-distributing.md

 ## Update sites

-There are three update sites:
+There are two update sites:

 -   `https://erlide.org/update` : contains all stable releases
 -   `https://erlide.org/update/prerelease` : contains the release that will be